Galerie Mélissa Paul

 Taylan Aygün

-Taylan Aygün (b.1989) is a self taught designer based between Paris and London.
-His aesthetic research draws inspiration from the sinuous shapes of Art nouveau and traditional craftsmanships of Anatolia.
+Taylan Aygün (b.
+1989) is a Turkish self-taught designer based between Paris and London.
+His practice and aesthetic research draw inspiration from the sinuous language of Art Nouveau and the vernacular craftsmanship of Anatolia.

 Works